 Learning by Doing: Dewey was also the person who brought pragmatism to education.
 In his writings, Dewey spoke a lot about how students need to learn by doing, and then reflect upon what they did.
-Through inquiry, inductive reasoning and active learning, the student will become a capable and confident adult.
+Through inquiry, inductive learning and active learning, the student will become a capable and confident adult.

 Critique of Traditional Education: Lastly, one of the biggest contributions of Dewey to pragmatic education was his critique of traditional education.
 Dewey thought schools treated children as dumb and passive learners.
 Instead, he proposed students should be taught to be problem solvers.
 The child shouldn’t be given ‘a set of notes’ but taught to problem solve and develop their own knowledge that is relevant to their lives right now, not just ti their lives as future adults.

 It might also be a good idea to mention Charles Pierce in your essay.
 Charles Pierce was a pragmatist even before Dewey.
 Pierce was a mathematician who thought that our actions are based on our beliefs or ‘hypotheses’.
 By experiencing new things and creating new ideas based on our hypotheses, we can improve our thoughts and therefore our actions.